Nip404/Complete-Graphs/README.md

 - y = cy + r * sin(theta)

 where (cx,cy) is the centre point of the circle, r is the radius, and theta is the angle in [radians](https://en.wikipedia.org/wiki/Radian).\
-Note that radians=0 begins at the rightmost point on the circle).\
+Note that radians=0 begins at the rightmost point on the circle.\

 Refer to this [wikipedia article](http://en.wikipedia.org/wiki/Circle#Equations) for more information on Parametric equations.

 # Requirements